ozone1805/hairstory_v3/README.md

 TODO:

-- making sure the hair profile is being built consecutively and keeping all of the history
+- making sure the hair profile is being built consecutively and includes all of the chat history

 - don't recommend refills unless they specifically ask for them